Skip to content

 ListSink primarily exists to use alongside Application.run() stop conditions.

-It collects data where it's used, which can then be interacted with like a list once the Application stops.
+It can be interacted with like a list once the Application stops.

 Using ListSink